Victoria's Secret: Products

 In addition to the primary brand of lingerie for Victoria's Secret, the company has secondary product lines: namely, activewear known as Victoria sports, swimwear, and a beauty division with fragrances, make-up, accessories, and other bath and body products.

 The swimwear, introduced in 2002, was made available until April 2016, when the company announced that the line would end and be replaced by a new line of activewear.
 The swim line was relaunched in November 2018.
 In March 2019, the swim line was made available in shops.

 In 2010, Victoria's Secret launched the 'Incredible' bra.
-The company released the Victoria's Secret Designer Collection in 2012, described by Vogue as the company's "first high end lingerie line."
+The company released Victoria's Secret Designer Collection in 2012, described by Vogue as the company's "first high end lingerie line."
 In 2016, Victoria's Secret confined the elimination of swimwear, apparel, shoes, and accessories.
 In 2017, the company began to put more emphasis on bralettes (bras without underwire, often intended to be worn visibly) and sports bras (under the Victoria Sport label) to appeal to a younger customer base.

 In 2019, Victoria's Secret relaunched its product line of eyewear and footwear, in hopes of boosting struggling sales for the brand.

 In October 2021, Pink launched a line of reusable period panties.

 In 2022, Victoria's Secret & Co. announced they would no longer use cashmere in their product lines.